Altar Call –

 August 23, 2009

-It is best not to fret about things that are out of our control
+It is best not to fret about things that are out of

 Stress can kill you.
 It almost killed me in my mid-forties.
 One morning I passed out from loss of blood.
 An ulcer had caused internal bleeding.
 But the frightening ride to the hospital in an ambulance was not as shocking as the doctor’s diagnosis.

 After explaining that my problem was a tiny stomach ulcer, the doctor said compassionately, “Surgery will not be necessary.
 We can stop the bleeding with medication.”
 Relieved and thankful, I asked what causes ulcers.

 I wished I had not asked.
 The doctor replied, “We are pretty sure that ulcers can be caused by stress.
 Ulcers may develop when we do not handle our stress very well.
 So I have asked one of our counselors to talk with you about this.”

 That was the day I learned that anxiety can kill you.
 It was also the day I began asking God to help me learn to trust him more.
 Confession was necessary.
 Tearfully I confessed that all my life I had been trusting far too much in myself and not enough in the God I preached about.
 My confession led to new understanding and a renewal of my health.

 After a week’s stay in the hospital, and two weeks out of my pulpit, I chose as the text for my next sermon these words of Jesus: “Therefore I tell you, do not worry about your life, what you will eat, or about your body, what you will wear.”
 I admitted that I needed to learn how to stop fretting about things over which I had no control.
 I realized later how much it helped me simply to tell the truth about the poor way I had been handling stress.
 Becoming transparent about the condition of your soul can facilitate healing.